Ray Jacobs (defensive tackle): Professional career

-Houston Oilers
+1962 draft and the Houston Oilers

 Jacobs was selected by the Houston Oilers in the first round (7th overall) of the 1962 AFL draft and was also selected by the Dallas Cowboys in the seventeenth round (228th overall) of the 1962 NFL draft.
-Although he signed contracts with both teams, he chose to report to the Oilers training camp.
+Jacobs had signed a contract with the Oilers on November 29, 1961, days before the AFL draft.
+The Cowboys still pursued him under the theory that signing before the draft made the contract invalid, themselves signing a contract with Jacobs on December 4.
+The Oilers stated that the time of the signing did not effect its legality, as it was not part of a disavowed secret AFL draft.